Koder-Teh/Boombox-Controller/README.md

 /btime <timecode> - Place track position (example: /btime 1:20)

 /btrack <track number> - Switch to another track from a playlist (example: /btrack 2)

+/bswitch <net or local> - Changes the mode of song uploading.
+From a computer or from a link.

+/bload - Allows you to reload an available playlist that is currently in the game.
 ```

 ### Special thanks to all my friends and teammates: